TheLancashireman/stm32-play/README.md

 This repository contains some code that I hacked together to learn about the STM32F103C8xx processor and the "Blue Pill" development board.

-It's just the basics - GPIO (so I can blink an LED), the PLL (so I can run at the full 72 MHz), a timer (Cortex M's SysTick to start with) and a uart.
-All the basic stuff one might need for a simple bare-metal project.
+It's just the basic stuff one might need to get started on a simple bare-metal project:

+* GPIO to blink the LED
+* the PLL to run at the full 72 MHz
+* the timer - cortex M SysTick - to measure time reasonably accurately
+* the uart to communicate with the outside world

 There's also some information about the compiler and debugging using gdb, openocd and an ST-LINK dongle clone.